AchrafKassioui/Learning-iOS-Dev/README.md

 # Learning iOS dev

-This is a collections of notes I took while learning native iOS development.
+This is a collection of notes I take while learning native iOS development.
 Most entries contain a title, a date, some text, and code snippets.
 Started June 2023.

 ## The underscore _